 Add wait events for local shell commands (Fujii Masao)

 pg_write_server_files predefined role to perform server-side base backups (Dagfinn Ilmari Mannsåker)

-Previously only the superusers could perform such backups.
+Previously only superusers could perform such backups.

-Allow GRANT to assign permission to change server variables via
+GRANT to grant permissions to change individual server variables via

 has_parameter_privilege() reports on this privilege.

 pg_checkpoint that allows members to run

 Previously checkpoints could only be run by superusers.